Polyatomic Molecules

-We use polyatomic molecules to realize quantum control via laser cooling and trapping while maintaining large polarizability and properties favorable for precision measurements.
+We use polyatomic molecules to realize quantum control via laser cooling and trapping while maintaining large polarizability and properties favorable for precision measurements of fundamental symmetries.

-Searches for new physics with molecules typically involve measuring phases that accumulate as the molecule precesses in electromagnetic fields.
+Sensing fundamental physics with molecules typically involve measuring phases that accumulate as the molecule coherently precession in some superposition state.
 This means that the sensitivity of these experiments is linear in the time that the molecules spends precessing, which is called the precession time or coherence time.
 It turns out that the longest precession that that you can reasonably achieve with a molecular beam, even a cryogenic beam like a CBGB, is a few milliseconds.
 In the ultracold world, coherence times of seconds can be realized with cold and controlled quantum samples.
 Ultracold molecules therefore have the potential to increase sensitivity to new physics by many orders of magnitude, into the PeV regime.
+This will require methods to realize extreme quantum coherence in molecules, which the atomic physics community has been using successfully for decades.
+Adapting their methods to molecules is therefore a key ingredient for these experiments.

 Laser-Cooling Molecules